Welcome to today’s GSDdaily. Today, we’re going to talk about how to productize services!

 We create the website, we write the sales pages, the thank you pages, and actually go through and promote the product.
 So this where your sales funnel comes in.
 Your sales funnel is a hell of a lot more intricate than just some of these pieces here.
 So the website is a lot of steps; sales pages, tons of steps; promoting the product is a ton of steps.
 But that’s where we come in is the tail end of this.
 But we will also help with mind mapping the product and then doing the course content, too.

-So if we scroll down here in this build of the map, you see that there are individual steps for each of the pieces.
-So here we have start your digital product, brainstorm ideas, and then down below, how do you brainstorm ideas?
+If we scroll down here in this build of the map, we see that there are individual steps for each of the pieces.
+So here we have started your digital product, brainstorm ideas, and then down below, how do you brainstorm ideas?
 Well, you can go to ClickBank, you can go to Amazon, you can go to dummies.com which, is the Dummies books, which we like to use from a product research standpoint.

 Then, you can write down any talking points related to your product.
 You create the categories and then you can reorganize those points.
 So what I do is it’s literally a brain dump where I just kind of blitz everything and say, “Okay these are” … Actually, this entire spreadsheet or this thing that you’re looking at right now is all the product of a mind map.
-So basically: okay, what are all the pieces of building a digital product?
-And then boom, boom, boom, boom.
-And then you organize those into sub-categories and then you go from there.
+Basically: okay, what are all the pieces of building a digital product?
+You organize those into sub-categories and then you go from there.

-And then what you do after you organize all the points, you want to add context to each point, add content.
-So this might be personal examples.
+What you do after you organize all the points, you want to add context to each point, add content.
+So these might be personal examples.
 So we got personal examples, images, notes, things that you’ve saved and put in the past, pictures, videos, examples of your work, that kind of thing.
 And then you want to go ahead and decide on delivery, video, audio, text, all of that stuff.
 And then your product brainstorming is done.

 Now, to productize service, we set up the beginning parts of the sales funnel.
 So here we register a domain, we set up hosting.
 This is all pretty generic stuff; install WordPress.
 We use OptimizePress for all of our builds.
 So we install that.
 And then we go through and we create pages and we get the product shots and decide on the sales funnel.
-So now, this is either going to be webinar, multi-video or VSL upsell or VSL full-qualified lead.
+So now, this is either going to be a webinar, multi-video or VSL upsell, or VSL full-qualified lead.